 Custodial Credit Risk - Deposits: This is the risk that in the event of a bank failure, the Utility's deposits may not be returned to it.
-The Utility has a policy to only make deposits in the state of Iowa where deposits are covered by federal depository insurance or by the State Sinking Fund in accordance with Chapter 12C of the Code of Iowa.
-The Utility's deposits in banks at June 30, 2022, were entirely covered by federal depository insurance or by the State Sinking Fund in accordance with Chapter 12C of the Code of Iowa.
-The Utility's deposits in banks at June 30, 2022, were entirely covered by federal depository insurance or by the State Sinking Fund in accordance with Chapter 12C of the Code of Iowa.
+The Utility has a policy to only make deposits in the State of Iowa where deposits are covered by federal depository insurance or by the State Sinking Fund in accordance with Chapter 12C of the Code of Iowa.
+The Utility's deposits in banks at June 30, 2023, were entirely covered by federal depository insurance or by the State Sinking Fund in accordance with Chapter 12C of the Code of Iowa.
 This chapter provides for additional assessments against the depositories to insure there will be no loss of public funds.
-The Utility had \$3,716,537 in checking and savings accounts at June 30, 2022.
+The Utility had \$4,330,301 in checking and savings accounts at June 30, 2023.